Renouncing Your Canadian Citizenship

-Must Not Live in Canada
+You Must Not Live in Canada

 It is impossible to renounce your citizenship when you are currently in Canada.
 If you are currently in Canada and wish to renounce your citizenship, you must leave Canada first.
 This rule exists to prevent Canadian citizens in Canada from renouncing citizenship to avoid criminal prosecution in Canada, or to renounce citizenship to work for a foreign government while still in Canada.

-Must be a Citizen of Another Country
+You Must be a Citizen of Another Country

 In order to renounce your citizenship, you must be a citizen of another country (or other countries).
 This rule exists because Canada has made international commitments to prevent the increase of stateless persons.
 Most countries will not allow you to renounce your citizenship unless you have another citizenship.

-You Must Be 18
+You Must Be 18 Years of Age

 In Canada, the age of majority is 18 years of age.
 You cannot undertake any serious, life-altering decisions on your own (without parental consent) until you are 18.
 Similarly, you cannot renounce your citizenship until you are 18.
 (And no, you cannot renounce your citizenship under the age of 18 just because your parents will let you.)